-Yes, Louisiana allows consumers to cancel at any time within 5 business days from the time the consumer signs the contract.
+Yes, Louisiana allows consumers to cancel at any time within 5 days from the date the consumer signs the contract.

 Does Louisiana have a Refund requirement?

-Yes, Louisiana requires CSO’s to allow consumers a full refund within 10 days from the time they sign the contract.
+Yes, Louisiana requires credit services organizations to allow consumers a full refund within 10 days from the date they sign the contract.

 Does Louisiana require specific Disclosures in their contract?

 Use software to automate the tasks of a credit repair business in Louisiana